BlaqueDevs/se-assignment-day-4-software-project-management-fafffff/README.md

 Legal and Regulatory Compliance: In many industries (e.g., healthcare, finance, aviation), software must meet stringent quality standards to comply with legal and regulatory requirements.
 Failure to meet these standards can result in severe penalties, legal repercussions, and damage to the organization's reputation.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
-6. Project Scope Definition and Work Breakdown Structure (WBS) in Project Planning Contribution of Project Scope Definition to Successful Project Planning:

 Defining the project scope is absolutely fundamental to successful project planning.
 It acts as the blueprint for the entire project, setting clear boundaries and providing a shared understanding of what will be delivered.
 Here's how it contributes to successful project planning: